Cole-Hartman/project-pilot/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Appreciation - Everyone who tried out my website <3
+* Inspiration - How bad ChatGPT is at remembering who you are